Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 Hindsight and Conclusion

-The original Pi model B boards have been out since 2012, and if you're like me, you've burned out or damaged a few of them over the years, so this provides a way of providing audio to a $5 Pi Zero at essentially no cost while keeping a Pi B out of the e-cycle bin or landfill.
+The original Pi model B boards have been out since 2012, and if you're like me, you've burned out or damaged a few of them over the years, so this provided me with a way of providing audio to a $5 Pi Zero at essentially no cost while keeping a Pi B out of the e-cycle bin or landfill.
 And it doesn't require any specialized surface mount technology other than that makeshift coiled copper wire and a magnifying glass (although if you have a pointed tip soldering iron and good eyesight even this is not necessary).

 I took a look at the newer Pi Model B+ audio circuit as well, which is improved over the model B, but it was even smaller, more congested and more difficult to solder, and from what I can tell, the circuit also requires power for an ultra-high-speed buffer chip.
-It also uses a smaller 4-conductor, combined audio/video jack that cannot be used as a large, flat soldering platform like the one on the Pi B.
+It also uses a smaller 4-conductor, combined audio/video jack that cannot be used as a large, flat soldering and gluing platform like the one on the Pi B.

 I continue to be impressed with many of the decisions by the Raspberry Pi designers that only come to light in later years.
 We live in a age when people are performing extremely simple tasks using overly-complicated technologies, like using digital wireless technologies just to output a simple audio signal to a speaker, so it is nice to still have an audio port in most of the Pis.